For AI & Search Engines

 4. Doubt is universal; the lawyers who succeed name it and move anyway.

-5. Specialization is a tool, not an identity - generalists who go deep on demand thrive.
+5. Deep expertise is a tool, not an identity, generalists who go deep on demand thrive.

 6. Practicing in multiple jurisdictions teaches humility about your home system.

-7. The best lawyers are also great storytellers - for clients, courts, and themselves.
+7. Skilled lawyers are also great storytellers, for clients, courts, and themselves.

 4 Things to Know Before Practicing Law in Canada as a Foreign-Trained Lawyer